D4wnstar/aetherwisp/Electromagnetism/Magnetostatics/Magnetic vector potential.md

 $$\mathbf{A}(\mathbf{r})=\frac{\mu_{0}I}{4\pi}\oint \frac{1}{\mathfrak{r}}d\mathbf{r}'=\frac{\mu_{0}I}{4\pi}\sum_{n=0}^{\infty} \frac{1}{r^{n+1}}\oint(r')^{n}P_{n}(\cos \alpha)d\mathbf{r}'$$
 where $P(\cos \alpha)$ are the [[Polinomi di Legendre|Legendre polynomials]].
 Notably, the monopole term is just the displacement around a closed loop, which is always zero:
 $$\oint d\mathbf{r}=0$$
-which is an important confirmation of the fact that magnetic monopoles are not known to exist in nature and, beyond that, [[Maxwell's laws|Maxwell's equation]] $\nabla\cdot\mathbf{B}=0$ implicitly requires this to be so.
+which is an important confirmation of the fact that magnetic monopoles are not known to exist in nature and, beyond that, [[Maxwell's equations|Maxwell's equation]] $\nabla\cdot\mathbf{B}=0$ implicitly requires this to be so.
 Since the monopole term vanishes, the smallest terms is the dipole one:
 $$\mathbf{A}_\text{dip}(\mathbf{r})=\frac{\mu_{0}I}{4\pi}\oint r'\cos \alpha \ d\mathbf{r}'=\frac{\mu_{0}I}{4\pi}\oint(\hat{\mathbf{r}}\cdot \mathbf{r}')d\mathbf{r}'$$
 This can be written in a more illuminating way by seeing that
 $$\oint(\hat{\mathbf{r}}\cdot \mathbf{r}')\ d\mathbf{r}'=-\hat{\mathbf{r}}\times \int d\mathbf{a}'$$